Directions to Northern California’s most active Public Observatory

 From Highway 12 east of Santa Rosa, turn on Adobe Canyon Road toward Sugarloaf Ridge State Park.
 Follow the road up the canyon.
 From the Park’s entrance kiosk, proceed straight up the road, following the signs to the observatory.
 Please drive slowly—hikers and animals abound!

-Just past the horse corrals, you will come to a green gate.
+Just past the white barn, you will come to a green gate.
 Do not drive past the gate, even if it’s open.
 Park in the gravel area between the corrals and the green gate, then walk past the gate up the road a short distance to the observatory.

 The Observatory is not open to the public except for scheduled events.